getify/asyncGate.js/README.md

 # asyncGate.js

-A lightweight API for performing parallel async tasks with a "gate" waiting for all to finish before proceeding.
+A lightweight API for performing parallel async tasks with a "gate", waiting for all segments to finish before proceeding.

 ## Explanation